Everything big starts small

 - 1936 - The Dallas Museum of Natural History was established in the historic Fair Park district as part of the Texas Centennial and was one of the first natural history museums in the region.

 - 1946 - The origins of The Science Place began when the Dallas Health Museum was founded in Dallas by a group chartered as the Dallas Academy of Medicine, “to provide a common channel of enthusiastic effort for all the forces of health in Dallas and the Southwest.”

 - 1958 - The Dallas Health Museum was renamed the Dallas Health and Science Museum.
-A sixty-seat, thirty-foot, domed planetarium was built and education programs were held in cooperation with local schools and universities.
+A 60-seat, 30-foot, domed planetarium was built and education programs were held in cooperation with local schools and universities.

 - 1981 - The Dallas Health and Science Museum was renamed The Science Place.